npeersab/T.Y.B.Sc.Comp.Sci./Java/Assignment3/src/setB/que2/README.md

+# Que2

-Create an interface “CreditCardInterface” with methods : viewCreditAmount(), useCard(), payCredit() and increaseLimit().
-Create a class SilverCardCustomer (name, cardnumber (16 digits), creditAmount – initialized to 0, creditLimit - set to 50,000 ) which implements the above interface.
+Create an interface CreditCardInterface with methods : viewCreditAmount(), useCard(), payCredit() and increaseLimit().
+Create a class SilverCardCustomer (name, cardnumber (16 digits), creditAmount initialized to 0, creditLimit - set to 50,000 ) which implements the above interface.
 Inherit class GoldCardCustomer from SilverCardCustomer having the same methods but creditLimit of 1,00,000.
 Create an object of each class and perform operations.
 Display appropriate messages for success or failure of transactions.
 (Use method overriding)